 - Align yourself with the financial aid professionals at your school.
-The financial aid landscape is always changing, so up-to-date knowledge is reserved for those who administer grant programs every day.
-Some grant applications incorporate recommendations from individual financial aid offices, so you definitely want these staffers to be familiar with your situation.
+The financial aid landscape is always changing, so up-to-date knowledge is reserved for those who administer these programs every day.
+Some applications incorporate recommendations from individual financial aid offices, so you definitely want these staffers to be familiar with your situation.

 - Provide proper documentation.
-Be aware that some grant applications specify extra documentation that must be submitted for consideration.
+Be aware that some applications specify extra documentation that must be submitted for consideration.
 Academic transcripts, proof of residency, ethnic verification and other paperwork should be made available on request.